 They are also one of the most comfortable as a quality system and will ensure the heat is evenly distributed and rises from below, recreating the ideal vertical temperature gradient.
 Conventional forced-warm-air methods tend to produce heating results that are too local and from the top down.
 Just as you wouldn’t stand underneath a fan/radiant heater to feel warmth, underfloor heating gives you warmth whilst providing an overall cosy home.

 Whilst it is true that different materials work with UFH, careful considerations must be made on the flooring materials used.
-For example, timber flooring requires specialist systems and run the risk of warping, cupping and other problems.
+For example, timber flooring requires specialist systems and runs the risk of warping, cupping, and other problems.
 Carpets must adhere to certain thermal resistance ratings before even being considered suitable.
-The selection therefore becomes rather limited and usually always points towards Tiles.
-Aside from this is the all-important fact that the most efficient, effective and stable surface to heat is tile and stone flooring.
+The selection, therefore, becomes rather limited and usually always points towards Tiles.
+Aside from this is the all-important fact that the most efficient, effective, and stable surface to heat is tile and stone flooring.

 How do we know this?
 Without getting too scientific, let’s avoid the physics lessons.
 Tiles are much more efficient to heat than other flooring materials due to their thermal conductivity.
 In other words, porcelain tiles are approximately 10 times better than timber at transferring heat and 20 times that of carpet*.
 What this means is that the warmth is felt much sooner by tiles hence heating your room more quickly.